-In 1996 the mother of a three year old child with autism was desperately searching for a service dog that could help her son.
+In 1996 the mother of a three year old child on the Autism Spectrum was desperately searching for a service dog that could help her son.
 That same year he was matched with a quiet, sensitive black lab named Shade.
 The incredible success of this founding team brought popular attention from the media and the Geneva Centre for Autism.

 From these humble beginnings, the dedication of founders Heather and Chris Fowler and Danielle Forbes led to the development of the first Certified Service Dog for Autism Program of its kind in the world.
 In 1999, one of NSD’s Certified Service Dog Teams was highlighted on the first episode of the popular “Dogs with Jobs” television program.
-The adventures of Andrew and Maggie created much international attention and the service dog model NSD created has now become the international standard for Certified Service Dogs for children with autism.
+The adventures of Andrew and Maggie created much international attention and the service dog model NSD created has now become the international standard for Certified Service Dogs for children on the Autism spectrum.

 In 2005, National Service Dogs was the proud recipient of the R.L.
 Petersen Award for Non-Profit Innovation presented by the Bridgeway Foundation in Cambridge, ON.
-Later that year, Chris and Heather Fowler and Danielle Forbes received the Gerry Bloomfield Award presented by Autism Ontario for their contributions to individuals with autism.
+Later that year, Chris and Heather Fowler and Danielle Forbes received the Gerry Bloomfield Award presented by Autism Ontario for their contributions to the Autism community.
 In 2006, NSD received the Cambridge Mayor’s Award for Work Place Training and Development.

 Certified Service Dog for Autism:

-Since 1996, National Service Dogs has been training Labrador and Golden Retrievers to assist children and families living with Autism.
-Our dogs increase safety levels and alleviate the bolting behaviours common in children with autism by acting as an anchor when tethered to the child.
-We are proud to be the first school in the world to provide this service to families with children with autism.
+Since 1996, National Service Dogs has been training Labrador and Golden Retrievers to assist Autistic children and their families.
+Our dogs increase the safety of children on the Autism spectrum by acting as an anchor when tethered to the child.
+We are proud to be the first school in the world to provide this service to families with children on the Autism spectrum.
 Visit the program page for more information.